Purpose, drive and a large dash of courage: the “secret sauce” recipe for innovating in a global organisation

 But what provides the drive to keep up the momentum?
 For Viviana Voorwald (Parter, PwC Netherlands) and Debby Jannink (Partner, PwC Netherlands) of the Environmental Footprint Insights team, it was the power of shared purpose – and, again, courage.
 'Everyone was so excited to be working on this project because they knew they were doing something good,' says Viviana.
 'They weren't thinking about the effort they were putting in, but about the eventual outcomes.
 So purpose was really important, together with courage – because we were putting a lot of hours on the clock without knowing exactly what the return would be.'

 Like Viviana and Debby, the team behind the ESG Reporting Tool were also innovating at the heart of the ESG agenda.
-And team members Allen Zhang (Senior Manager, PwC China) and Andy Law (Senior Manager, PwC Hong Kong) say this demands a particular approach.
+And team members Allen Zhang (Senior Manager, PwC China) and Andy Law (Senior Manager, PwC China) say this demands a particular approach.
 'The whole ESG thing is moving very fast right now,' comments Andy.
 'Opinions are basically changing every week or even every day.
 So rather than just looking to solve the current problems, when you’re developing a product in this area you have to be a fast mover, stay ahead of the trends and think about the future potential for stakeholders in the market.'

 Staying future-focused